ukjhsa/ADEF/README.md

 ADEF (A Software Framework for Adaptive Differential Evolution) is a framework supports a variety of adaptive differential evolution algorithms.

+[Differential Evolution](https://en.wikipedia.org/wiki/Differential_evolution) (DE) is one of type of [Evolutionary algorithm](https://en.wikipedia.org/wiki/Evolutionary_algorithm).
+DE uses the differences of solutions to create new solutions and keeps each new solution if it is better.

+The DE algorithm has parameters F (scaling factor) and CR (crossover rate) and there are many researches on how to adjust.
+ADEF not only implements some existing mechanism of parameter control, it also presents the flexible architecture of it.

 ## Features
 ADEF has the following features:
 - supports many adaptive DE procedure, including **DEPD**, **NSDE**, **SaDE**, **SaNSDE**, **jDE**, **ISADE**, **SDE**.